HammadMal/Bazaar-CaseStudy_HammadMalik/v3/readme.md

   - **Nginx** is configured as a reverse proxy and load balancer to distribute incoming traffic across multiple API instances.
   - A **PostgreSQL** database is used for storing product and inventory data.

+  - **Stateless Application with Redis**: The application has been made stateless by using **Redis** for session storage.
+This allows session data to be shared across all instances of the API, ensuring that any API instance can handle the request independently of the others.

 - **Health Check Implementation**: A `/health` endpoint is provided, which returns the health status of the containers along with the container ID.

 ## How to Check the Phase 1 Implementation